 DroneBase definitely has pilots of this caliber with the right systems and culture in place to foster such growth even in brand new pilots.

 What defines you as a high-quality pilot?

 Having a diverse background that marries technicality, technology, movement, visual, and musical artistry has really given me a competitive advantage in the drone industry.
 For example, being a dancer and DJ has given me an incredible amount of experience in understanding movement complexity, spatial awareness, storytelling with emotional content, and sensible timing to music.
 This has helped expand my toolbox, understanding, and connectivity to the workflow from multiple angles.

-Picture this: you’re a drone pilot filming a vehicle traveling down a road and your job is to follow, and perhaps, orbit the car while keeping it in frame the entire time.
+Picture this: you received a mission for a drone pilot job where you're filming a vehicle traveling down a road and your job is to follow, and perhaps, orbit the car while keeping it in frame the entire time.
 For this scenario in terms of movement complexity, the drone is orbiting around the point of interest through X and Z axis’ while ascending on the Y-axis and having the gimbal pan up or down.

 Now what if the car was a dancer instead?
 Now let’s take it one step further: what if you were the dancer being filmed.
 You have to do a dance combination where perhaps your feet are doing one concept, your head and body another, all while spinning in a straight line across the floor.
 Now imagine that all that had to be executed while maintaining constant spatial awareness (being aware of where you are going, the relationship you are in that space, where the camera is) all while being musically concise with your body in real time.

 We're proud to have Pilots like Vinh on our team.
 If you'd like to check out more of his work, connect with him on his website, Instagram, or Facebook.
 If you'd like to HIRE a pilot like Vinh for your business needs, contact us today!